 At what age will Baby be ready for preschool?
-Just divide her height by the number of hours she sleeps every night, and…sorry, there’s no formula for this one.
+Just divide their height by the number of hours they sleep every night, and…sorry, there’s no formula for this one.
 Some children start preschool at 2 1/2 years old, and others aren’t ready until 4.
 Whether or not Baby is ready for preschool all depends on the two of you.
-If she is showing signs that she is ready, you just need to make sure you are too!
+If they are showing signs that they are ready, you just need to make sure you are too!
 Some signs that Baby is ready for preschool might include:

 It’s amazing to watch your baby transition into a tiny little grown-up with opinions, desires, and personality.
-Baby is becoming more and more independent by the minute, but how much is she really doing without your help?
-If she can (and does) play independently, wash her hands without too much prompting, eat meals without your assistance, and sleep alone, she could be ready for preschool.
+Baby is becoming more and more independent by the minute, but how much is they really doing without your help?
+If they can (and does) play independently, wash their hands without too much prompting, eat meals without your assistance, and sleep alone, they could be ready for preschool.
 It’s also important to assess how much time Baby has spent away from you.
-If she is used to having one-on-one attention most of the time, preschool could be a major adjustment.
+If they are used to having one-on-one attention most of the time, preschool could be a major adjustment.

-It’s not crucial that Baby is currently on a set schedule – that’s one of the things she will learn in preschool – but it’s a good indicator that she might be ready for more structure.
-She doesn&;t need to be keeping an agenda or anything, but if she is comfortable eating at the same times every day, napping regularly, and following cues to move on from activities, preschool might be around the corner!
+It’s not crucial that Baby is currently on a set schedule – that’s one of the things they will learn in preschool – but it’s a good indicator that they might be ready for more structure.
+They doesn&;t need to be keeping an agenda or anything, but if they are comfortable eating at the same times every day, napping regularly, and following cues to move on from activities, preschool might be around the corner!

 When children are around 2 years old, they’re often not quite interested in sharing with others or participating in group play.
 This is totally normal, but it’s not conducive to most preschool settings.
 If Baby enjoys sharing, playing in groups, and interacting with other toddlers, it’s a positive sign toward preschool preparedness.